All Episodes

 A bunch of liberal experts.

-There, in fact, I'm gonna tell you this, folks, there is much more documentation for a growing economy than for man creating global warming.
+In fact, I'm going to tell you this, folks, there is much more documentation for a growing economy than for man creating global warming.

 Man creating global warming is still a wild guess like every weather forecast is.